apache/flagon-distill/CONTRIBUTING.rst

     the corresponding topic branch you created when you began working on your changes.

-    The Apache Distill team will then review your changes and, if they pass review, your changes will be merged.
+    The Apache SensSoft team will then review your changes and, if they pass review, your changes will be merged.